-Recall that there are three general accounts of divine causality vis-à-vis the created order: occasionalism, mere conservationism, and concurrentism (to borrow ).
+Recall that there are three general accounts of divine causality vis-à-vis the created order: occasionalism, mere conservationism, and concurrentism (to borrow Fred Freddoso’s classification).

 Saturday, February 8, 2020

-At the Bryn Mawr Classical Review, philosophers Petter Sandstad and Ludger Jansen my book .
+At the Bryn Mawr Classical Review, philosophers Petter Sandstad and Ludger Jansen review my book Aristotle’s Revenge.
 From the review:

 Feser’s book adds to a growing body of literature on neo-Aristotelian approaches in metaphysics and the philosophy of science.
 However, Feser stands out from other analytic neo-Aristotelians with his in-depth knowledge and discussion of 20th and 21st century neo-Thomistic literature, and one can learn a lot from reading this book…

 Posted by Edward Feser at 4:39 PM 168 comments:

 Earlier today on Cameron Bertuzzi’s Capturing Christianity program, I had a very pleasant and fruitful live exchange with Graham Oppy.
 You can watch it on YouTube.
 This is the second exchange Oppy and I have had on the show.
 The first was last July, and you can still watch that on YouTube as well.
 In that earlier exchange we discussed my book Five Proofs of the Existence of God.
 The book comes up in the latest exchange as well, as does Oppy’s Religious Studies article “On stage one of Feser’s ‘Aristotelian proof.’”

 Posted by Edward Feser at 11:05 PM 166 comments: